Qualify For The Florida Small Business Loan You Deserve To Build Your Business.

 Nonprofits, state, and local governments are the conduits for grant opportunities.

 Over one-third of these Florida firms are minority-owned small businesses.

-Sunwise Capital, as a woman-owned business, provides small business loans for women.
+Sunwise Capital, as a woman-owned business, provides loans for women.

-There is an organization called Enterprise Florida, Inc. that associates and partners with organizations to help secure funding options.
+An organization called Enterprise Florida, Inc. associates and partners with organizations to help secure funding options.

-Enterprise Florida was born from The State Small Business Credit Initiative (SSBCI) was created through the Small Business Jobs Act of 2010 (the “Act”).
+Enterprise Florida was born and created from The State Small Business Credit Initiative (SSBCI) through the Small Business Jobs Act of 2010 (the “Act”).

-The goal is to help a small business secure the funding necessary for startup costs, financing for cash flow, any fees associated with franchises, machinery or tools, and inventory.
+The goal is to help a small business secure the funding necessary for startup costs, cash flow financing, fees associated with franchises, machinery or tools, and inventory.

 This program can even assist with an owner-occupied commercial building or facility.

 Your ability to meet their conditions will ensure success with the program.